inesoukid/stool_consistency/README.md

 # stool_consistency
 ## source
-this python script is based on the tensorflow for poets codelabs : [codelabs link] (https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/#0)
+this python script is based on the tensorflow for poets codelabs : [codelabs link](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/#0)
-You will need to clone the repository : </br>
+You will need to clone the repository :
 ```git clone https://github.com/googlecodelabs/tensorflow-for-poets-2  ```
 and then clone the stool_consistency repository in the scripts folder to get the updated script for training the poobao data set.
 ## updates